DanTremonti/smart-surveillance/README.md

 ```bash
 python main.py <optional-video-filepath>
 ```

+Setup your credentials such as email id and mobile number to receive alerts on threat detection.

 MobileNetV2 SSD/SSD-Lite is slower than MobileNetV1 SSD/Lite on PC.
 However, MobileNetV2 is faster on mobile devices.